umbraco/rfcs/packages/0018-package-format.md

 ## Code of conduct

-Please read and respect the [RFC Code of Conduct](https://github.com/umbraco/rfcs/blob/master/CODE_OF_CONDUCT.md)
+Please read and respect the [RFC Code of Conduct](https://github.com/umbraco/rfcs/blob/master/CODE_OF_CONDUCT.md).

 ## Intended Audience

-The intended audience for this RFC is: Package developers and consumers
+The intended audience for this RFC is: Package developers and consumers.

 ## Summary